2.4. Single-storey detached buildings not exceeding 30 sqm in floor area

 Small sleep-out standing in field.

-Before you begin, please read the notes for single-storey detached buildings (particularly District Plan requirements and disposal of stormwater).
+Before you begin, please read the Notes for single-storey detached buildings: 2.1 to 2.5 section (particularly District Plan requirements, measuring net floor area and disposal of stormwater).

-Any buildings that include bathroom facilities cannot be built using these exemptions.
+Any buildings that include bathroom and kitchen facilities cannot be built using these exemptions.
 A building consent is required.

 The net floor area of a single storey, detached building is limited to a maximum of 30 square metres.
 If you are extending an existing single storey detached building, the maximum total net floor area cannot exceed 30 square metres.

-The design work is best carried out by an LBP holding a Design license or a Registered architect.
-The construction work is best carried out by an LBP in one of the following licensing classes, as may be relevant to the building work planned to be undertaken:
+Design work is best carried out by an LBP holding a Design licence or a Registered Architect.
+Construction work is best carried out by an LBP in one of the following licensing classes, as may be relevant to the building work planned to be undertaken:

 • Bricklaying and blocklaying